liumapp/DNSBrood/README.md

 # DNSBrood
 A DNS server based on dnsjava  , under developing ... plz dont't use right now.

+### how to use

+* create database 'brood' in mysql with utf-8 charset , and then create table from /sqlchema/mysql.sql

 ### Attention

 * only support Linux/Unix System